Core Terms Applicable To All Courses

 - We can charge interest if you pay late.
 If you do not make any payment to us by the due date, we may charge interest to you on the overdue amount at the rate of 4% a year above the base lending rate of Barclays Bank from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.
 What to do if you think an invoice is wrong.
 If you think an invoice is wrong, please contact us promptly to let us know and we will not charge you interest until we have resolved the issue.

 - Third Party funding.
-If your employer is sponsoring your studies or you have applied for funding from Government Apprenticeships and Government Advanced Learner Loan or Kaplan Payment Plan, then additional documentation may need to be completed prior to enrolment.
-Please note that if funding is not received or ceases then we will end this contract as set out in clause 9a (b).
+If your employer is sponsoring your studies or you have applied for funding from Government Apprenticeships or Kaplan Payment Plan, then additional documentation may need to be completed prior to enrolment.
+Please note that if funding is not received or ceases then we will end this contract as set out in clause 9a (ii).

 - Our responsibility for loss or damage suffered by you